appveyor/website/src/_posts/2016-12-23-sonarqube.md

 title: SonarQube Analysis
 ---

 This is a guest post by [Cedd Burge](https://github.com/ceddlyburge), Software Developer Lead at [RES](https://medium.com/res-software-team).
+Last updated and verified working March 2019.

 SonarQube / SonarSource analyzes code, highlights quality issues and calculates metrics such as technical debt.
 More information is available on [SonarSource.com](https://www.sonarsource.com/).

-This post is written from the point of view of someone (me) who is already proficient in C#, and had even used SonarQube, but was new to AppVeyor and integrating SonarQube with GitHub.
+This post is written from the point of view of someone (me) who is already proficient in C#, and had used SonarQube, but was new to AppVeyor and integrating SonarQube with GitHub.

-It contains from scratch steps to run the SonarQube analysis on a sample project and to publish the results to the publicly available Nemo instance of SonarQube.
+It contains from scratch steps to run the SonarQube analysis on a sample project and to publish the results to [SonarCloud.io](SonarCloud.io).
 You can [look at the repo I created to test this post](https://github.com/ceddlyburge/sonarqube-nemo-on-appveyor) if you get stuck.

 ## Create a new GitHub repository